billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 imLowLatency=false
 ```

-This mode runs the probe sample fetching loop faster, which reduces the
+This mode runs the probe (and OneBox) sample fetching loop faster, which
-time to get fresh data.
-However, this drives the CPU 50%+ harder and
+reduces the time to get fresh data.
+However, this drives the CPU 50%+
-limits the maximum number of probes you can safely run concurrently.
+harder and limits the maximum number of probes you can safely run
+concurrently.

 ```
 imIsSvyRun=false